 A Firebase project can have 2000 Remote Config parameters, which are subject to length and content limits detailed in Limits on parameters and conditions.

-Firebase stores up to 300 versions of your Remote Config template, with a 90 day maximum lifetime for any stored template.
-See Templates and versioning.
+Firebase stores up to 300 lifetime versions of your Remote Config template.
+This 300 version lifetime limit includes stored version numbers for deleted templates.
+See Templates and versioning for details.

 Looking to store other types of data?

 - Cloud Firestore is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud.

 - Firebase Realtime Database stores JSON application data, like game state or chat messages, and synchronizes changes instantly across all connected devices.
 To learn more about the differences between database options, see Choose a database: Cloud Firestore or Realtime Database.

 - Cloud Storage stores files such as images, videos, and audio as well as other user-generated content.

 - See what you can do with Remote Config by reviewing typical use cases.